andycroll/andycroll.com/_posts/2018/2018-05-27-first-and-last-may-not-mean-what-you-think.md

 ## Use…

-...them only with ordered scopes.
+…them only with ordered scopes.
 Ideally with named concepts.

 ### `app/models/user.rb`